-- Hair is to be a male-style haircut that is out of the eyes, off of the face, and above the collar.
+- Hair is to be a male-style haircut that is above the eyebrows and above the collar.
 Ponytails, tail knobs, mohawks, punk haircuts, dyed or bleached hair, and wigs are not allowed.
 If a student is notified that he is not in compliance with hair rules, he will have one week to comply.
 If he does not comply in that time, he will have detention, and parents will be contacted.
 The student will serve detention for each day not in compliance.
 If, after three days of detention, the student is not in compliance, he will have ISS. - Boys must be clean-shaven every day.
 Sideburns must not come below the ears.
-If a student is not in compliance, he will be issued a documented warning and given one day to shave.
-At the third documented warning and each warning thereafter, he will be assigned detention.
+If a student is not in compliance, he will be given one documented warning with one day to shave.
+For all future non-compliance, his parents will be called, and he will be sent home from school and may not return until clean-shaven.